Tesla Model 3, Model S find success in America’s toughest street-car race

-The two teams’ 2018 Tesla Model 3 and 2017 Tesla Model S P100D not only successfully completed the event on Saturday, both EVs notched impressive showings in the event’s Alternative Fuel and Stock Touring categories, including a class win for the Model 3 in the former.
+The two teams’and not only successfully completed the event on Saturday, both EVs notched impressive showings in the event’s Alternative Fuel and Stock Touring categories, including a class win for the Model 3 in the former.

 Better known simply as “One Lap,” this annual seven-day event is the direct descendant of the Cannonball Run, the fabled outlaw coast-to-coast New York to Los Angeles race.
 In contrast to its forebear, One Lap is decidedly more legal in nature, consisting of time trials at race tracks around the nation.
 Legendary for its grueling long-distance transits and for its variety of on-track challenges, the seven-day rally event varies its route and tracks each year, a formidable durability test for both driver and machine.

 Hybrid and diesel vehicles have competed in the event’s small Alternative Fuel class regularly over the years, but no one has ever attempted to field a fully electric car.
 This year, these two teams took up the challenge, and they went about it in very different ways: